CASE STUDY

 - Photos enable convincing impersonation.

-- Life details (grief, hobbies, faith) tailor the storyline.
+- Life details tailor the storyline.

 - Posting patterns reveal routines and time zones.